Family-Friendly and Budget-Friendly

 58. Honor veterans of the Civil War and other wars at Camp Nelson National Cemetery and Civil War site, off US 27 south of Nicholasville.
 (859-885-5727)

 59. Escape the same old grind with a country drive to Weisenberger Mill, off Leestown Pike near Midway.
-There are no tours, but the original 1862 grindstone is on display out front, and across the road grindstones help create one of Central Kentucky's most unusual stone fences.
+There are no tours, but the original 1862 grindstone is on display out front, and more grindstones across the road help create one of Central Kentucky's most unusual stone fences.
 (859-254-5282)

 60. Stop by and visit for a while at America's oldest continuously operated country store, Penn's Store, on KY 243 near Gravel Switch in Boyle County.
 Call ahead to be sure they'll be open.
 (859-332-7715)